Back to Projects

 Status

 Powerlink has signed an agreement with CS Energy to install a grid-scale battery at Powerlink's existing Greenbank Substation.
-As part of this work, we will be connecting a new 200MW battery (with 400MWh storage) into the Greenbank Substation, which supplies electricity to South East Queensland, in particular the Gold Coast, Logan and South Brisbane areas.
-The battery will have capacity to power 28,000 homes for two hours before needing to recharge.
+As part of this work, we are connecting a new 200MW battery (with 400MWh storage) into the Greenbank Substation, which supplies electricity to South East Queensland, in particular the Gold Coast, Logan and South Brisbane areas.
+The battery will have capacity to power 66,000 homes for two hours in the evening peak before needing to recharge.

 This is Australia’s first truly cooperative BESS utilisation and optimisation scheme, partnering a transmission network provider with a generation and retail business.

-The transformer is an essential piece of network equipment which converts high voltage electricity from Powerlink’s transmission network down to lower voltages, suitable for the battery energy storage system.
+The transformer is an essential piece of network equipment which converts high voltage electricity from Powerlink’s transmission network down to lower voltages, suitable for the BESS.

-Construction activities will be undertaken between 6.30am and 6.30pm, Monday to Saturday.
-Traffic controls will be in place to manage the small volume of additional construction-related traffic in the immediate area.
+Construction activities are being undertaken between 6.30am and 6.30pm, Monday to Saturday.
+Traffic controllers are in place to manage the small volume of additional construction-related traffic in the immediate area.

 For further project updates or to learn more about the Greenbank BESS project we encourage you to subscribe to CS Energy’s mailing list or visit the CS Energy Greenbank Battery webpage.